MicrosoftDocs/quantum-docs-pr/articles/techniques/local-variables.md

 ```

 All types in Q#, including arrays, follow value semantics.
 In particular, it is not possible to update array items.
 To modify an existing array requires leveraging a copy-and-update mechanism much like the one for records in F#.
-Using the library tools for arrays provided in `Microsoft.Quantum.Arrays` we can e.g. easily defined a function that returns an array of Paulis where the Pauli at index `i` takes the given value and all other entries are the identity:
+Using the library tools for arrays provided in [`Microsoft.Quantum.Arrays`](xref:microsoft.quantum.arrays), we can e.g. easily define a function that returns an array of Paulis where the Pauli at index `i` takes the given value and all other entries are the identity:

 ```qsharp
 function EmbedPauli (pauli : Pauli, i : Int, n : Int) : Pauli[] {